 FoodSafety.gov is offering food safety tips for pregnant women this holiday season.
 Pregnant women must always be diligent about food safety, and especially so when attending parties and family gatherings.
+These women are at higher risk for food poisoning complications, especially listeriosis, the illness caused by Listeria monocytogenes bacteria.

 Skip raw eggnog and unpasteurized apple cider at holiday parties.
 Many eggnog recipes contain raw eggs and unpasteurized milk, which could cause Salmonella food poisoning.
 Raw cider can be contaminated with E. coli bacteria, which can cause serious illness and hemolytic uremic syndrome (HUS), that can destroy the kidneys.